 If you’ve just gained your TEFL qualification you might feel that it would be beneficial to get some practical experience under your belt before applying for full-time positions.
 You could volunteer locally or find short-term opportunities abroad, giving you a taste of what it is to TEFL and equipping you with some confidence before you sign a full-time contract and make a big move abroad.

-TEFL volunteering can be a fantastic – and very rewarding! – way to put your skills to good use as well as gain experience and confidence as an EFL teacher.
+TEFL volunteering can be a fantastic – and very rewarding! – way to put your skills to good use, as well as gain experience and confidence as an EFL teacher.
 But it’s really important to ensure that the volunteering programme you choose is beneficial to both you and the people and communities you work with.
-We’re going to take a look at volunteering as an English teacher abroad, at home, and online and what you need to know and look out for.
+We’re going to take a look at volunteering as an English teacher abroad, at home, and online, as well as what you need to know and look out for.

 You can find voluntary EFL teaching opportunities all over the world, particularly in developing countries in Africa and South America.
 Schemes can range from a few weeks to several months, so it can be an ideal option for students during the summer months or anyone looking for shorter contracts.

 Volunteering abroad can be a life-changing experience, but it’s very important to do your research and understand what it means to volunteer abroad ethically.
 Unfortunately, there are programmes out there that actually do more harm than good.

 Do you need a TEFL qualification to volunteer abroad?